Yasi92/Buno-Coffee/README.md

 - This is a developer friendly tool to locate the overflows and was used throughout the process.
 ## Testing

-- When testing the published website noticed that the scroll-back-to-top button does not appear after scrolling the pages down while this was not an issue on the local repository.
+### Validation

+- [W3C Markup Validation](https://validator.w3.org/#validate_by_uri) was used to validate the code in the three HTML files.
+I tested each page separately, debugged the errors and at the end, they have all passed with no errors.
+- [W3C CSS Validation](https://jigsaw.w3.org/css-validator/#validate_by_uri) was used to validate the code in my style.css file.

 | Bugs | Solutions |
 | ----------- | ----------- |